-The HSE will carry out Garda Clearance on all new employees.
-New employees will not take up duty until the Garda Clearance process has been completed and the HSE is satisfied that such an appointment does not pose a risk to clients, service users and employees.
+The HSE will carry out Garda Vetting Clearance on all new employees where their role is engaged in relevant work (e.g. access to, or contact with, children or vulnerable adults).
+New employees engaging in relevant work will not take up duty until the Garda Vetting Clearance process has been completed and the HSE is satisfied that such an appointment does not pose a risk to clients, service users and employees.

 All applicants will sign a detailed Standard Declaration which forms an integral part of their application form.
 Candidates who apply using the on-line application form and application forms submitted by e-mail will be required to sign the Standard Declaration in person when they attend for interview.

-The HSE will refer to the Garda Siochana individuals who wilfully submit, by omission or otherwise, false, misleading or inaccurate information in connection with their application for posts with the HSE or on the Garda Vetting Form as provided for under the Public Service Management (Recruitment and Appointments) Act 2004.
+The HSE will refer to the An Garda Síochána individuals who wilfully submit, by omission or otherwise, false, misleading or inaccurate information in connection with their application for posts with the HSE or on the Garda E-Vetting Form as provided for under the Public Service Management (Recruitment and Appointments) Act 2004.

 Applicants who have resided overseas for a period of 6 months or more:

 If you lived in any country for 6 months or more from the date of your 16th birthday other than the Republic of Ireland or Northern Ireland it will be mandatory to provide security clearance for each jurisdiction in which you have resided stating that you have no convictions recorded against you while residing there.
 All appointments will require satisfactory security clearances.
 Please note if you require overseas security clearance and are unable to produce it at the time of job offer then the job offer may be withdrawn.